phys-jychen/dss-pid/README.md

 - Modified the BDT part to accelerate signal–background BDT.
 - Split the `EventNumber` into two parts, one for storing the 5 lowest digits, and the other for storing the highest digits.
 This is designed to overcome the shortcomings of TMVA package that spectators are also automatically converted to `float` type.

+### 3 August 2024

+- Changed from signal–background separation to multi-class BDT, and added weights for each process.
+The weights come from [the publication in 2023](https://doi.org/10.1007/s11433-022-1983-8).
+- Removed some variables that are strongly correlated with others.
+- Modified the contents dumped to the CSV file.

 ## Reference
 The framework of this project comes from [ahcal-pid](https://github.com/phys-jychen/ahcal-pid).
 Since the structures of these detectors are largely different, the definitions of most of the variables have been modified.
 Besides, the execution has been greatly simplified.